-What is the issue?
+What is the issue in England and Wales?

-We feel that working to activity targets is like 'being on a treadmill' and wrongly puts the focus on meeting these targets, rather than on patient care.
+Many dentists feel that working to activity targets is like 'being on a treadmill' and wrongly puts the focus on meeting these targets, rather than on patient care.

 The Steele Report (June 2009) affirmed that the profession's goal was to improve oral health and emphasised the need for better health outcomes through prevention.
 Given the general fall in levels of dental decay over the last fifty years, the report concluded that it did not make sense to have a contract that remunerates activity only.

-We lobbied forcefully to ensure that dentists concerns were heard and we called on Government to reform the 2006 system.
+We lobbied forcefully to ensure that dentists' concerns were heard, and we called on Government to reform the 2006 system.

 The pilots were based on capitation and quality, with care being provided through a preventive care pathway.
-The approach was popular with patients and dentists, but resulted in a decrease in access for patients in most of the pilot schemes.
+The approach was popular with patients and dentists but resulted in a decrease in access for patients in most of the pilot schemes.